– Michael Reynolds – ‘Rogue’ –

 In truth, remembering her name hadn’t been difficult.
-Michael had always had a memory for names and faces.
-Of course, it never hurt when that name was linked to a pretty face and an interesting accent.
-Regardless Sarah grinned at him and blushed.
-He knew that she had expected him to forget, he had a reputation in the city which was hard to shake.
+Michael had always been good with names and faces, it was almost a pre-requisite of his celebrity status.
+Of course, it never hurt when that name was also linked to a pretty face and an intriguing accent.
+Regardless, Sarah grinned at him and blushed.
+He knew that she had expected him to forget her, he had a reputation in the city which was hard to shake.

 Millionaire, ex-athlete, playboy.

 She brandished her certificate at him.
-Then seemingly struck by the foolishness of the gesture, she cleared her throat and answered.
+Then, seemingly struck by the foolishness of the gesture, cleared her throat and answered.

 “I think Bond was MI6…” Sarah chuckled.

-“So, you are the female Bond…that’s very sexy!”
-He gestured to the café over the road, “Would you like to grab a coffee or something with me?
-Tell me your spy stories?”
+“So, you’re the female Bond.
+I have to admit…that’s very sexy!”
+As Sarah blushed again, he gestured to the café over the road, “Would you like to grab a coffee or something with me?
+Intrigue me your spy stories?”

-“Well where were you heading?” she stammered nervously.
-“I was leaving as you were coming in remember?
+“Well, where were you heading?” she stammered nervously.
+“I was just leaving as you were coming in, remember?
 I don’t want to interrupt your plans…”

 Michael waved his hand with a nonchalance he didn’t truly feel.

-“I was just popping in to see if Lenny was available.” he explained, “See if he wanted to shoot some hoops later.
-It can wait.”
+“I was just popping in to see if Lenny was available,” he explained.
+“See if he wanted to shoot some hoops with me later.
+But, honestly, that can wait.”

 “Lenny?”
 Sarah asked with a look of bewilderment on her face.

-Though he could hear the good humor in her response, Michael cursed himself inwardly for the casual name-dropping.
-Probably made him seem like such a dick.
+Though he could hear the good humor in her response, Michael cursed himself inwardly for the casual name-dropping that probably made him seem like such a dick.

-“He’s a hoops fan,” he said, trying to dig himself out of trouble.
-“Used to come to all the Panthers games when I played.
-Now he and I shoot hoops on occasion.
+“He’s a basketball fan,” he said, trying to dig himself out of trouble.
+“Had court side seats to all the Paragon Panthers home games, so we kind of know each other from when I played.
+He likes to play too, and he and I have a friendly game of HORSE on occasion.
 Hey!
-You want me to ask him to smooth away your certification?
+Here’s a thought.
+If you’d like, I can ask him to smooth away your certification?
 I’m sure we can get you that level fifty grade in no time!”

 As he finished the sentence, he realized that he was probably just making it worse.

-He was relieved when Sarah smiled and nodded.
-The two of them left and walked out into Atlas Park and the warm sunshine that was beating down.
-As Michael led them down past the statue of Atlas in the main square and towards a row of shops and restaurants just across from City Hall he tried to make polite, yet interesting small talk as they walked.
+To his abject relief, Sarah smiled and nodded.
+The two of them walked out into Atlas Park and the warm sunshine that was beating down.
+As Michael led them down past the statue of Atlas in the main square, toward a row of shops and restaurants just across from City Hall, he tried to make polite, yet interesting small talk.
 Sarah seemed to be only half listening.